chrisgrieser/obsidian-sidebar-toggler/README.md

 Finer control of the Obsidian sidebars.
 To be used with an external window manager.

 ## What the plugin does
-It adds commands four commands for toggling the sidebar.
+It adds four commands for toggling the sidebar.
 As opposed to Obsidian's native commands, which only allow *toggling* of the sidebars, you can explicitly determine whether to show or hide them.
 - Hide left sidebar
 - Hide right sidebar
 - Show left sidebar